martialblog/helm-charts/limesurvey/README.md

 This chart bootstraps LimeSurvey deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-It also packages the [Bitnami MariaDB chart](https://artifacthub.io/packages/helm/bitnami/mariadb) which is required for bootstrapping a MariaDB deployment for the database requirements of the application.
+It also packages the [Cloudpirates MariaDB chart](https://artifacthub.io/packages/helm/cloudpirates-mariadb/mariadb) which is required for bootstrapping a MariaDB deployment for the database requirements of the application.
 You can also provide your own database instance.

 ## Prerequisites